MakieOrg/AlgebraOfGraphics.jl/docs/src/philosophy.md

 to a long format.
-Finally, tabular datasets are not a requirement: users may also work directly with [Pre-grouped data](@ref), which is not organized in a table, but rather as a collection of potentially multi-dimensional arrays.
+Finally, tabular datasets are not a requirement: users may also work directly with [Pre-grouped data](@ref), which is not organized in a table, but rather as a collection of (possibly multi-dimensional) arrays.